ladyginan/fizz-buzz/README.md

 1. Add validation to the frontend part.
 2. Add popup window for notifications
 3. Frontend tests.
-4. Create documentation for REST endpoints
+4. Create documentation for REST endpoints.